lmadigan/Airbnb-Yelp-Overlay/README.md

 ## Architecture and Technologies

-Sushi Attack! was implemented with the following technologies:
+Airbnb Yelp Overlay! was implemented with the following technologies:

  - `Vanilla JavaScript` for chrome extension layout and formatting
  - `Google Maps API` for creating visible map